mk12/sicp/notes/lecture.md

 ### Techniques for managing complexity

-#### Black box abstraction

-Take something and build a box around it.
+**Black box abstraction**: Take something and build a box around it.
 The important thing is that you don't care what is going on inside the box---it's not important.
 Black-box abstraction _suppresses detail_.
 This allows you to go on and build bigger boxes.

 - Primitive objects: primitive procedures, primitive data.
 - Means of combination: procedure composition, construction of compound data.
 - Means of abstraction: procedure definition, simple data abstraction.
 - Capturing common patterns: higher-order procedures, data as procedures.

-#### Conventional interfaces

-Agreed upon ways of connecting things together.
+**Conventional interfaces**: Agreed upon ways of connecting things together.
 Like standard impedances in electrical engineering.

 - generic operations
 - large-scale structure and modularity
 - object-oriented programming
 - operations on aggregates

-#### Metalinguistic abstraction

-Another way of controlling complexity is to choose a new design language (a domain-specific language, or DSL) that will highlight different aspects of the system.
+**Metalinguistic abstraction**: Another way of controlling complexity is to choose a new design language (a domain-specific language, or DSL) that will highlight different aspects of the system.
 It will emphasize some kinds of details and suppress others.
 This is the technology for building new computer languages.

 The process of interpreting Lisp in Lisp is like a giant wheel of two processes, `apply` and `eval`, which reduce expressions to each other.
 Very magical.